 Loss allowance for credit-impaired financial assets is based on management's best estimates in relation to the present value of cash flows expected to be recovered from receivables.
 In estimating the cash flows, the Group uses all available information such as the operating cash flows of counterparties and the net realisable value of collaterals provided.

-Presentation of allowance for ECL in the statement of financial position financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets.
+Presentation of allowance for ECL in the statement of financial position

 Loss allowances for ECL are presented in the statement of financial position as follows: